-- All natural parents, including those that are not married; - Any person who has parental responsibility but is not a natural parent e.g. a legally appointed guardian or the Local Authority named in a Care Order; - Any person who has care of a student i.e. a person with whom the student resides and who looks after the student irrespective of the relationship
+- All natural parents, including those that are not married; - Any person who has parental responsibility but is not a natural parent e.g. a legally appointed guardian or the Local Authority named in a Care Order; - Any person who has care of a child i.e. a person with whom the child resides and who looks after the child irrespective of the relationship

 Who has "Parental Responsibility"?
-(The Students Act 1989)
+(The Children Act 1989)

-Having parental responsibility means assuming all the rights, duties, powers, responsibilities and authority that a parent of a student has by law.
-People other than a student's natural parents can acquire parental responsibility through:
+Having parental responsibility means assuming all the rights, duties, powers, responsibilities and authority that a parent of a child has by law.
+People other than a child's natural parents can acquire parental responsibility through:

 - Being granted a Residence Order

 - Being appointed a Guardian

-- Being named in an Emergency Protection Order (although parental responsibility in a such a case is limited to taking reasonable steps to safeguard or promote the student's welfare)
+- Being named in an Emergency Protection Order (although parental responsibility in a such a case is limited to taking reasonable steps to safeguard or promote the child's welfare)

-- Adopting a student.
+- Adopting a child.

-If the parents of a student were not married to each other when the student was born, the mother automatically has parental responsibility; however, the father only has parental responsibility from 1st December 2003 and by jointly registering the birth of the student with the mother.
+If the parents of a child were not married to each other when the child was born, the mother automatically has parental responsibility; however, the father only has parental responsibility from 1st December 2003 and by jointly registering the birth of the child with the mother.
 He can, however, subsequently acquire parental responsibility by various legal means.
-Greenvale School must act in accordance with the law with respect to parental responsibility, and the school's duties and processes are clearly outlined in our "Separated Parents Policy".
+[SCHOOL] must act in accordance with the law with respect to parental responsibility, and the school's duties and processes are clearly outlined in our "Separated Parents Policy".

-6.13 Photography and Images
+6.14 Photography and Images

-To protect students, we will:
+To protect children we will:

-- Seek parental consent for photographs to be taken or published (for example on our website or in newspapers and/or publications) - Only use the school's equipment - Only take photos and videos of students to celebrate achievement - Use only the student's first name with an image - Ensure that the students are appropriately dressed - Encourage students to tell us if they are worried about any photographs that are taken of them
+- Seek parental consent for photographs to be taken or published (for example on our website or in newspapers and/or publications) - Only use the school's equipment - Only take photos and videos of children to celebrate achievement - Use only the child's first name with an image - Ensure that the children are appropriately dressed

+• Encourage children to tell us if they are worried about any photographs that are taken of them